hal9ai/hal9/website/blog/2025-03-22-vibe-coding-hal9-reply/vibe-coding-hal9-reply.md

 ![](vibe-coding-chatbot-backend.png)

 The generated code was solid, but we wanted speed.
 So, we swapped OpenAI for [Groq](https://groq.com/)—yes, with a Q. Groq’s custom AI chip delivers faster LLMs.
-Here’s the final code:

 Here’s the final code.
 Feel free to click the 'deploy' button and push it to Hal9 to try it—it’s that easy.